AOG Inductee Bios

 2017 Redwood High School Distinguished Alumni Avenue of Giants!

 REBECCA BURGESS (1996) is a leader and innovator in sustainable farming systems and supply chains that benefit the climate and local economies.
 She is the founder and executive director of Fibershed, and chair of the Board for Carbon Cycle Institute.
+She has over a decade of experience writing and implementing a hands-on curriculum that focuses on the intersection of restoration ecology and fiber systems.
 One of her goals is to promote the use of non-polluting materials to make textiles and clothing now imported from Asia and manufactured with oil-based fiber, toxic chemicals and questionable labor practices.
 She has built an extensive network of farmers and artisans in Northern California to pilot the regenerative fibers systems model at the community scale.
+Her project has become internationally recognized with over 53 Fibershed communities now in existence.
 Burgess completed her AB at UC Davis in 2001 and a master’s in education from Dominican in 2009 studying art, nature and culture and education.
 She has taught at Westminster College, Harvard University, and has created workshops for a range of NGOs and corporations.
-She is the author of the best-selling book Harvesting Color, a bioregional look into the natural dye traditions of North America.
+She is the author of the best-selling book Harvesting Color, a bioregional look into the natural dye traditions of North America and Fibershed: Growing a Movement of Farmers, Fashion Activists, and Makers for a New Textile Economy released in 2019.

 CATHY CONNOR (1970) entered the then male-dominated field of Earth Science, earning her B.S. and M.S. in Geology at Stanford by 1975.
 She joined the Peace Corps that year to teach geology at a Malaysian university.
 Her work for the U.S. Geological Survey in Menlo Park and Anchorage led to a PhD at the University of Montana, 1984.
-In Juneau after her marriage and the birth of her children, she became a tenured professor at the University of Alaska Southeast helping to establish an Environmental Science degree there.
-Inspired by her work at Stanford on sedimentation in the Richardson Bay estuary, she and her students researched Alaska glacial sedimentation.
+In Juneau after her marriage and the birth of her children, she became a professor at the University of Alaska Southeast (now Professor Emerita) where she helped to establish an Environmental Science degree.
+During summers she is on the faculty of the Juneau Icefield Research Program.
+When she's not inspecting rocks, sediments, and ice, she's surveying her beloved Alaskan landscape on skis or from boats, depending on the season.
 Among numerous other publications, book chapters, journal articles and technical reports, she published Roadside Geology in 2014 to help laymen understand active tectonic processes and climate change in Alaska.
 An Outstanding Faculty Award winner in 2008, Connor has trained forest service naturalists, Alaska’s science teachers and promoted experiential science education in Juneau.

-Writer and Producer DREW Z GREENBERG (1988) has spent nearly two decades telling stories on television.
+Writer and Producer DREW Z GREENBERG (1988) has spent nearly three decades telling stories on television.
 While his goal is to entertain his audience, Greenberg enjoys finding ways to champion diversity and LGBT visibility.
 In 2001 he joined the writing staff of “Buffy and the Vampire Slayer,” a show inspiring rabid fans and hundreds of academic papers.
 Greenberg is particularly proud of its cultural impact. “…[the] show…explored the concept of what it means to be an ‘other’ – one of those people considered outside the norm even when you know you have something valuable to contribute to society.
 It’s an idea that is close to my gay heart,” he wrote.
 Other credits include Firefly, Dexter, Star Wars: The Clone Wars, Smallville, Warehouse 13 and his current show Marvel’s Agents of SHIELD.
+He has been nominated for GLAAD Media Award for Outstanding Comic Book, Writers Guild of America Award for Best Drama Series.
 Greenberg earned a B.A. from UCLA in 1993 and a J.D. from Santa Clara University in 1997.
 During law school, he started to explore TV writing and soon found his way to Los Angeles.

 2016 Redwood High School Distinguished Alumni Avenue of Giants!